Advertiser Disclosure

 • White Resort Hakuba Sanosaka

-If you want your ski vacation to have a European feel to it, the Epic Pass also gives you access to 26 resorts in Austria, France, Italy, and Switzerland.
+If you want your ski vacation to have a European feel, the Epic Pass also gives you access to 26 resorts in Austria, France, Italy, and Switzerland.
 However, this is where things start to get complicated.

-For example, if you want to visit Verbier in Switzerland and ski the amazing 4 Vallées, you will need to purchase your Epic Pass from Vail’s primary U.S. website and book your accommodation at one of the participating hotels/lodges on the mountain.
+For example, if you want to visit Verbier in Switzerland and ski the amazing 4 vallées, you need to purchase your Epic Pass from Vail’s primary U.S. website and book your accommodation at one of the participating hotels or lodges on the mountain.

 Your free lift tickets will be issued only after you have shown both proof of a valid accommodation booking and a valid Epic Pass.
-Epic Pass holders are entitled to 1 free day of skiing for each consecutive day of accommodation booked in a valid hotel/lodge.
+Epic Pass holders are entitled to 1 free day of skiing for each consecutive day of accommodation booked in a valid hotel or lodge.

 Hot Tip:

 It always pays to read the fine print and observe the holiday restrictions and blackout dates.
-You’ll also want to pay attention to which year your pass gives your onward access to — but more on that later.
+You also want to pay attention to which year your pass gives you onward access to — but more on that later.

 Access to multiple resorts around the globe is only the first benefit of the Epic Pass.
-Pass holders receive 6 Ski With A Friend Tickets loaded onto the pass that you can email to your friends to receive discounted lift tickets.
+Pass holders also receive 6 Ski With A Friend Tickets loaded onto the pass, which they can email to their friends to receive discounted lift tickets.

-On the mountain, tapping your Epic Pass at participating retail outlets and restaurants will provide you with a percentage discount on your purchase, and every little bit helps.
-Because let’s face it, who hasn’t paid $20 for a very average hot dog at a ski resort before and felt violated by the experience?
+On the mountain, tapping your Epic Pass at participating retail outlets and restaurants provides you with a percentage discount on your purchase, and every little bit helps.
+Because, let’s face it, who hasn’t paid $20 for a very average hot dog at a ski resort before and felt violated by the experience?

 Aspen Snowmass